UoSDDNB/PathPinpointR/README.md

 too many will reduce the accuracy by including uninformative genes/noise.
 too few will reduce the accuracy by excluding informative genes.
-The using precision() we have found 114 to be the optimum, for this data.
+The using precision(), 114 is found to be the optimum for this data.

 ## Visualise the switching genes